-The COVID-19 PHE has also and could continue to lead to volatility in consumer access to our products due to government actions impacting our ability to produce and ship products or impacting consumers' movements and access to our products.
-The COVID-19 PHE has caused and may continue to cause reduced demand for our products across all channels due to the global economic environment and reduced regular physician interactions and testing which could lead to a lower rate of diagnosis for long-term oxygen therapy.
-Additionally, while we initially planned for sales and marketing expansion in 2020, we believe this would have been negatively impacted due to the COVID-19 PHE, which may reduce the close rates on patients who contact us resulting in less efficient marketing spend, reduce the number of oxygen therapy patients who respond to our marketing campaigns, reduce the number of sales representatives hired, or impact the results or timing of a pricing trial.
-Given these uncertainties, we have implemented cost savings by decreasing personnel hires, suspending our 401(k) match effective July 1, 2020, and reducing advertising spend, while also increasing rental setups to improve lead utilization.
+The COVID-19 pandemic and related PHE has also and could continue to lead to volatility in consumer access to our products due to government actions impacting our ability to produce and ship products or impacting consumers' movements and access to our products.
+The COVID-19 pandemic and related PHE has caused and may continue to cause reduced demand for our products across all channels due to the global economic environment and reduced regular physician interactions and testing which could lead to a lower rate of diagnosis for long-term oxygen therapy.
+Additionally, while we planned for sales and marketing expansion in 2021, we have seen lower hiring in our direct-to-consumer sales force, which did not offset attrition in the first quarter of 2021, and this trend may continue in the rest of 2021, primarily due to the COVID-19 pandemic and related PHE.

 The health and safety of our people and their families continues to be our primary focus.
 Our ability to continue to operate without any significant negative operational impacts will in part depend on our ability to protect our employees and our supply chain.
-As the COVID-19 PHE has developed, we have taken numerous steps to help ensure the health and safety of our employees and their families.
+As the COVID-19 pandemic and related PHE has developed, we have taken numerous steps to help ensure the health and safety of our employees and their families.
 We follow recommended actions of government and health authorities to protect our employees, with particular measures in place for those working in our manufacturing facilities.
-Employees whose tasks can be done offsite have been instructed to work from home and most of our total personnel continue to work from home.
+Employees whose tasks can be done offsite have been allowed to work from home and most of our total personnel continue to work from home.
 We have also worked closely with local and national officials to keep our manufacturing facilities open due to the essential nature of our products.

-During the nine months ended September 30, 2020, we were able to broadly maintain our operations.
-We intend to continue to work with government authorities and implement our employee safety measures to help ensure that we are able to continue manufacturing and shipping our products during the COVID-19 PHE.
-However, the COVID-19 PHE could result in an unforeseen disruption to our supply chain that could impact our operations.
+During 2020 and the first quarter of 2021, we were able to broadly maintain our operations.
+We intend to continue to work with government authorities and implement our employee safety measures to help ensure that we are able to continue manufacturing and shipping our products during the COVID-19 pandemic and related PHE.
+However, the COVID-19 pandemic and related PHE could result in an unforeseen disruption to our supply chain that could impact our operations.

-For additional information on risk factors that could impact our results, please refer to "Risk Factors" in Part II, Item 1A of thiQuarterly Report on Form 10-O.
+For additional information on risk factors that could impact our results, please refer to "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q.